(This page is still under construction.)

 Positron 9000 features:

-Refer to the pictures and ROM dumps.
-I counted approx. 184 ICs on the huge main PCB and another 90 on the large keyboard PCB.
+Looking at these pictures and ROM dumps, I counted approx. 184 ICs on the huge main PCB and another 90 on the large keyboard PCB.
 That totals 274 ICs!
 It must have been very expensive to manufacture this computer.

 It uses from 1 to 8 of the Motorola MC6829 Memory Management Unit (MMU) chips, which Motorola never put into volume production.
 The MC6829 app note makes for some interesting reading.